SmItH197/SteamAuthentication/README.md

+`Because we had several people asking basic PHP questions in the issues of this library:
+Issues are meant to keep track of bugs and mistakes in the code and not as a questionboard!
+If you have any questions regarding the use of this library, read through the demo code and the README (which you are reading right now, congrats!)`

 #SteamAuthentication

 SteamAuthentication is a basic set of PHP files that enable users to login using their steam account to view protected content on your website. it creates a session using their steamid as the sessionID and checks for the session when a user visits the page.
 It also includes a file which allows you to use their profile information such as their avatar and online status.